ahmadexp/IEEE-3335/07 - Timing Interfaces/README.md

 - All management channels **MUST** support authentication (username, token, or certificate).
 - Firmware updates **MUST** use cryptographic signing and integrity verification.
 - Telemetry data **SHOULD** be encrypted when transmitted across shared or external networks.
+<< In many applications, it is essential that the overall system forget all internal data upon a power cycle and/or performance of a sanitization procedure. >>
 ---

 ## 7.5 - Physical and Logical Integration